 Coat a wide deep pot with olive oil.
 Toss in the onion, celery, zucchini and crushed red pepper , Fennel (If using), Garlic and season with salt, to taste.
 Cook over medium-high heat until beginning to brown, about 10 minutes..
-Reduce heat to medium; add tomato paste and water and cook, stirring, until caramelized and almost evaporated, 2 minutes.
-Reduce heat to medium and add crushed tomatoes; cook for 10 minutes.
+Reduce heat to medium; add tomato paste and water and cook, stirring, until caramelized and water is almost evaporated, 2 minutes.
+Add crushed tomatoes; cook for 10 minutes.
 Mix sugar in with vinegar and add along with raisins and capers and cook, stirring occasionally, until thickened, about 15 minutes more.
 Mix eggplant in along with basil and pine nuts, and stir to combine.
 Season with salt and pepper to taste, and let cool to room temperature before serving.

 * You can store this covered in the fridge for up to a week, it only gets better with age!